 The laws and penalties are changing but the customs concerning corruption will take generations to catch up.

 3. Thais love paperwork

 Thais and Thai bureaucracy loves paperwork.
 You will be bewildered by the amount of paperwork generated for the most simple tasks.
 We’ve decided that there must be a huge building somewhere in Thailand that just holds mountains of paperwork that will never, ever be seen again.
-Despite computers, modern banking and the concept of the ‘paperless office’, you will see paperwork generated at the expense of perfectly good trees in quantities difficult to imagine.
+Despite computers, modern banking and the concept of the ‘paperless office’, you will see paperwork generated at the expense of perfectly good trees in quantities difficult to fathom.

 How about 32 A4 pages of paperwork for changing one brake disc on a 12 year old Honda Jazz?
-Watch in wonder as the photostat machines and bubble-jet printers churn out paper you probably can’t even read and get placed into files that will likely never be read by anyone else.
+Watch in wonder as the photostat machines and bubble-jet printers churn out paper you probably can’t even read and get placed into files that will likely never be read by anyone else, ever.